-Administration of probiotics sources varied between the trails included in this meta-analysis.
-The majority of trials used encapsulated probiotic supplements as the source of probiotic.
-Subgroup analysis of studies using probiotic capsule showed a significant reduction of FBG compared with other sources.
-However, the inadequate number of studies consuming other sources of probiotic (yogurt, rose-hip drinks, probiotic cheese, et al) limits the conclusion that can be drawn regarding the best source of probiotic product for glycaemia control.
-Moreover, not all studies have shown beneficial effects of probiotics, and thus caution should be taken in terms of the species and dosage to be used, which may have important ramifications on the effects observed.
+Administration of probiotic sources varied among trails with most trials using encapsulated probiotic supplements.
+Subgroup analysis of studies using the probiotic capsule revealed significant reductions in FBG compared with other sources.
+However, an inadequate number of studies that used other sources of probiotics (yogurt, rose-hip drinks, probiotic cheese, et al) limits these conclusions for the best source of probiotics.
+Moreover, not all studies reported beneficial effects of probiotics, and thus caution should be taken in terms of the species and dosage to be used, which may have important ramifications on the effects observed.
 Subgroup analysis of studies using multispecies of probiotic indicated a more pronounced reduction in FBG compared with those using a single species of probiotic.
 The findings of present meta-analysis are in line with the previous studies, both suggesting a combination of probiotic species are more effective than single species products [33].
 In addition, subgroup analysis indicated that the reduction in FBG was greater when the daily dose of probiotics consumption ≥ 1011 CFU.
-Although this finding may provide important information for future study, caution is required because the effect may be due to the low number of RCTs included in the subgroup analysis.
+Although this finding may provide important information for future study, so caution is required — positive effects may be due to the low numbers of RCTs included in the subgroup analysis.